lsprangers/lsprangers.github.io/docs/transformer_and_llm/ATTENTION.md

 ![Self Attention Encoding](./images/summary_self_attention_encoding.png)

 #### Masked Self Attention
-- In Masked Self Attention, it's the same process as Self Attention except we mask a certain number of words so that the $ Q \cdot K $ results in 0 effectively removing it from attention scoring
+- In Masked Self Attention, it's the same process as Self Attention except you mask a certain number of words so that the $ Q \cdot K $ results in 0 effectively removing it from attention scoring
-    - In BERT training we mask a number of words inside of the sentence
+    - In BERT training you mask a number of words inside of the sentence
-    - In GPT2 training we mask all future words (right hand of sentence from any word)
+    - In GPT2 training you mask all future words (right hand of sentence from any word)

 ![Masked Self Attention](./images/masked_self_attention.png)